majewsky/blog-data/posts/argh-pm.md

 is [no way at all to infer this from the payload itself][magic].
 Fun fact: This part of the dump shows that this Fedora RPM is actually *not LSB-compliant*.
 The LSB spec states clearly that the payload compressor must be `gzip`, and that `RPMTAG_PAYLOADFLAGS` must be `9`.
 If you're wondering what payload flags are: "This tag indicates the compression level used for the Payload."
-We've reached negative usefulness values now.
+We've reached negative usefulness values.

 [magic]: https://en.wikipedia.org/wiki/Magic_number_(programming)